meiroo/meteor-todos/README.md

 ### current packages

 ```
 accounts-password     1.1.4  Password support for accounts
+appcache              1.0.6  Enable the application cache in the browser
 blaze-html-templates  1.0.1  Compile HTML templates into reactive UI with Met...
 check                 1.1.0  Check whether a value matches a pattern
 ground:db             0.3.14  Ground Meteor.Collections offline